web3-authn/tatchi/examples/tatchi-docs/src/docs/guides/passkeys.md

 # Passkeys (WebAuthn)

-Register and authenticate users with platform passkeys.
-The SDK unifies WebAuthn + NEAR flows and runs sensitive crypto in workers.
+Register and authenticate users with platform passkeys (TouchID, FaceID, Windows Hello).
+The SDK handles the complete flow from WebAuthn credential creation to NEAR account setup, with all cryptographic operations isolated in Web Workers for security.

+## What Are Passkeys?

+Passkeys are the industry-standard replacement for passwords, built on the WebAuthn specification.
+Instead of typing a password, users authenticate with biometrics or device PINs.
+Passkeys sync across devices through iCloud Keychain (Safari) and Google Password Manager (Chrome), providing automatic backup and recovery.

 ## Register